What is the function of the Postgraduate Research Service?

 How do I submit my thesis?

-Two copies of your thesis should be presented to the PGR Service with the appropriate documentation.
-You may initially submit a thesis in a secure soft binding sufficiently durable for the assessment process.
-Assuming your examiners have been appointed the PGR Service will send one copy to each of your examiners.
+Two soft-bound copies and one electronic copy of your thesis should be presented to the PGR Service with the appropriate documentation.
+You should submit two copies thesis in a secure soft binding sufficiently durable and one electronic copy (on USB) for the assessment process.
+Assuming your examiners have been appointed the PGR Service will send one copy to each of your examiners, and an electronic copy to them if requested.

 It is the responsibility of your internal examiner to contact you to arrange a suitable date for the viva.
 This should happen within three months of the thesis being submitted.